embj-org/ej/guides/src/01-Builder.md

 sys	0m0.006s
 ```

-### Procedure
+### Understading what just happened

 When you run a job, EJB follows this process:

+#### 1. Build phase
-1. **Build phase**: EJB executes each build script sequentially
+EJB executes each build script sequentially

-  - Build scripts are run sequentially to allow the build script to use every available core to speed up each individual building process.
+Build scripts are run **sequentially**.
+This allows you to use every available core to speed up your build process for each individual config.

+Don't share build folders for multiple configs as EJB won't run your config before every other config has finished building.

+#### 2. Execution phase
-2. **Execution phase**: EJB executes each run script
+EJB executes each run script

-  - Run scripts are run in parallel accross different boards and sequentially for each board config.
+Run scripts are run in **parallel** accross different boards and **sequentially** for each board config.

+You must not share the same results path between multiple boards to avoid race conditions.

+#### 3. Result collection
-3. **Result collection**: EJB collects the results from the `results_path`.
+EJB collects the results from the `results_path` once the run finishes.
+This phase happens at the
+same time as phase 2, the results are collected once the corresponding run script finishes.

-  - You can use whatever you want as a way to represent your test results, EJ will simply collect what's inside the `results_path` at the moment the `run_script` ends.
+You can use whatever you want as a way to represent your test results,
+EJ will simply collect what's inside the `results_path` at the moment the `run_script` ends.

 ## Next Steps

 Congratulations!
 You now have a very simple but working EJ Builder setup which can already be used to automate your testing environnement.
 The same way we created our Raspberry PI board, we could've just as easily added more board descriptions, there's no limit at how many boards and configs EJB can manage.

-The simple shell script approach altough easy to setup, it has some limitations, even for this simple example.
+The simple shell script approach, altough easy to setup, has some limitations, even for this simple example.
 If you can't think of any, don't worry, we'll dive into those in [Guide 02 - Builder SDK](02-BuilderSDK.md) which will present these issues and how the `Builder SDK` solves them.